-As a landlord or a property manager in the state of North Carolina, it's critical to understand North Carolina renter's rights to foster a healthy landlord-tenant relationship, protect your investment, and ensure legal compliance.
-After all, knowledge is power.
-And in the rental world, the more you understand, the better your rental experience.
+As a landlord or a property manager in the state of North Carolina, it's critical to understand the rights of you and your tenants to foster a healthy landlord-tenant relationship, protect your investment, and ensure legal compliance.
+North Carolina renter's rights will differ from your own, so the more you understand them, the better your combined rental experience will be.

 Understanding a Lease Agreement in North Carolina

-A lease agreement is more than just a piece of paper—it's a legally binding contract that outlines the rights and responsibilities of both landlord and tenant.
-These agreements lay the foundation for a successful and legally sound landlord-tenant relationship.
+A lease or rental agreement is more than just a piece of paper.
+It's a legally binding contract that outlines the rights and responsibilities of both the landlord and tenant.
+These agreements protect each party and lay the foundation for a successful and legally sound landlord-tenant relationship.

 What to Include in a Lease/Rental Agreement